mbarkhau/bumpver/CONTRIBUTING.md

 ## Project Types

-These guidelines written for different kinds of projects, each of which is ideally: small, focosued and reusable.
+These guidelines written for different kinds of projects, each of which is ideally: small, focused and reusable.
 These projects can be:

  1. Services: Projects which are deployed and run continuously.
  2. Libraries: Projects which are not deployed by themselves but